ideascube/catalog-i-o/doc/kiwix.md

 Taken from `library.xml`:`lang`.

 It can happen that it's not accurate.
-Example: Bil Tunisia is supposed to be in arabic but most of the talsk are actually in french.
+Example: Bil Tunisia is supposed to be in arabic but most of the talks are actually in french.

 ### `id`